NuKeeperDotNet/NuKeeper/README.md

 This is automatic, NuKeeper will find the fork, or attempt to create it if it does not exist.

-The `ForkMode` option controls which workflow is preferred.
-Values are `PreferFork` and `PreferSingleRepository`.
+The `ForkMode` option controls which workflows will be tried, and in what order.
+Values are `PreferFork`, `PreferSingleRepository` and `SingleRepositoryOnly`.
 The default is `PreferFork`.

-If the preferred workflow cannot be used, it will fall back to trying the other.
+In `PreferFork` mode, both workflows will be tried, with the Fork workflow tried first.
+In `PreferSingleRepository` mode, both workflows will be tried, with the single-repository workflow tried first.
+In the `SingleRepositoryOnly`, only the single-repository workflow will be tried.

-Failing both of these, NuKeeper has nowhere to push to, and will therefore fail to process the repository.
+If NuKeeper does not find a repository to push to, it will fail to process the upstream repository.

 Public open-source projects on `github.com` that allow PRs from any outside user are very unlikely to allow that outsider to push to the project's repository, and so this case usually uses the fork workflow.
 Contributing to an open-source project starts with forking the repo to your own github account.